chisel/fluorite/docs/src/quick-start.md

 ## Installation

-For CLI use:
+Globally (for CLI use):
 ```
 npm install @chisel/fluorite -g
 ```

-For programmatic use:
+or locally (for Node.js API use):
 ```
-npm install @chisel/fluorite --save
+npm install @chisel/fluorite
 ```

 ## First Usage